evennia/evennia/docs/sphinx/source/wiki/DefaultCommandHelp.rst

         Usage:
           @py <cmd>

+        Switch:
+          time - output an approximate execution time for <cmd>

         Separate multiple commands by ';'.
 A few variables are made available for convenience in order to offer access to the system (you can import more at execution time).